Suggested links

 For how long did the Army use asbestos products?

-The use of asbestos in the Army lasted from the 1930s to the early 1980s.
+The U.S. Army used asbestos from the 1930s to the early 1980s.

-However, the risks of asbestos were largely not known for decades.
 Makers of asbestos-based products hid the truth from military service members to keep making millions of dollars.
 In the process, they exposed countless Army members and civilians to the dangers of asbestos.

 It was not until the 1980s that the U.S. Army and other military branches took proper steps to remove asbestos and limit its future use.